 When you take time to listen to your opponent, you will stop focusing on trying to force things that aren’t there.
 This will help you develop a fluid offense that will improve your striking.

 If you only throw one kick, make sure that kick lands.
-Good timing and a fluid rhythm is going to help you take your Muay Thai game to another level.
+Good timing and a fluid rhythm are going to help you take your Muay Thai game to another level.